direwolf2494/cryptowatch/README.md

 ```

 ### Ohlc
-returns a market’s Open, High, Low, Close candlestick data.
+Returns a market’s Open, High, Low, Close candlestick data.
 Returns data as lists of lists of numbers for each time period integer.

 - Arguments: `exch, pair string`
 - Returns: OHLC, error